Intrinsic Value And The Margin Of Safety

-“confronted with a challenge to distill the secret of sound investing into three words, we venture the motto, Margin of Safety” Benjamin Graham, The Intelligent Investor
+“confronted with a challenge to distill the secret of sound into three words, we venture the motto, Margin of Safety” Benjamin Graham, The Intelligent Investor

 Of all the concepts that a value investor holds dear, intrinsic value and the “margin of safety” are the most sacred.
-These ideas form the bedrock of what Benjamin Graham set out over 80 years ago in his book “security Analysis”, without which stock research would still be stuck in the dark ages.
+These ideas form the bedrock of what Benjamin Graham set out over 80 years ago in his book “Security Analysis”, without which stock research would still be stuck in the dark ages.
 Intrinsic value provides a solid framework for investors to determine if a stock is overvalued or undervalued.

 While many people like to make a great distinction between value investing and other types of investing, Warren Buffett would argue that all investing is value investing.
 If you don't have a sense for the value of what you're buying then it's simply called guessing (or perhaps more politely ‘speculation').